alphagov/notifications-net-client/DOCUMENTATION.md

 The links are unique and unguessable.
 GOV.UK Notify cannot access or decrypt your file.

-For added security, you can ask recipients to confirm their email address before they can download the file.

-You can also choose the length of time that a file is available to download.
-The default period is 78 weeks (18 months).
+Your file will be available to download for a default period of 78 weeks (18 months).
 From 29 March 2023 we will reduce this to 26 weeks (6 months) for all new files.
+Files sent before 29 March will not be affected.

+To help protect your files you can also:

+* ask recipients to confirm their email address before downloading
+* choose the length of time that a file is available to download

+To turn these features on or off, you will need version X.X.X of the .NET client library or a more recent version.

 #### Add contact details to the file download page